anisbet/oclc3/Readme.md

 `oclc` is a Python application to manage library holdings in OCLC's [WorldCat discovery](https://www.worldcat.org/) database through [WorldCat Metadata web services](https://www.oclc.org/developer/develop/web-services.en.html).
 [See here for more information](#regular-worldcat-maintenance).

+There are three operations that are basic to maintaining a record of catalog holdings for your library.
+At a basic level you need to let OCLC know what records you have added, what you have modified, and what you have removed from your collection.

+Previously our library used a batch process.
+A script ran weekly and collected all the added and modified records from the previous week, format them into MARC, and upload them to an SFTP site.
+That's the easy part.

+The harder part is identifying what records have been deleted; tricky since the records are gone, so there is no way to search in the database.

+To find the deleted records the script would scour the history (Symphony) logs looking for deletion and create a simplified CSV file to OCLC's specification, and upload that as well.

+When using WorldCat MetaData API you mearly find the OCLC numbers from the records in your catalog and then submit a set request to OCLC to indicate your library has that record as a holding in OCLC parlance.
+The same process is used for updates, and ditto for deletes.
+No SFTP-ing large files.

 ## Requesting Web Services Keys
 you can get info about keys [from this link](https://www.oclc.org/developer/api/keys.en.html) and [request keys here](https://authn.sd00.worldcat.org/wayf/metaauth-ui/cmnd/protocol/samlpost) after entering your institution's symbol.